JacksonFortenberry/CS414.Fortenberry/Assignment01/README.md

+Awesome—here’s your README updated to **include Question 3** while keeping everything you already had for **Questions 1 & 2**.
+You can paste this straight into `README.md` in your repo.

+---

 # Assignment01 – Question 1 (Peano Arithmetic in OCaml)

 This assignment implements Peano naturals with addition, multiplication, division (quotient), and remainder using **pure structural recursion** (no mutation).